FREE Check IntroPak when you open a new SimpleValue Business Checking® account.*

 In 1989, Apple Bank expanded into eastern Long Island by acquiring the historic Sag Harbor Savings Bank.
 In the 1990s and into the new millennium, the bank continued to grow with other acquisitions and new branch openings in the five boroughs of New York City, Long Island and Westchester County.
 Apple Bank’s most recent acquisition of 29 Emigrant Bank branches occurred in 2013 and significantly expanded our presence in greater New York.

-With conservative financial management and strong credit quality, Apple Bank remained solidly profitable with virtually no non-performing loans during the credit crisis that began in 2008.
-Today, Apple Bank stands as one of the strongest banks in the nation, a full-service institution that delivers quality products and personalized attention to customers, led by bankers who live in the areas we serve and thoroughly understand individuals’ and businesses’ needs.
+With conservative financial management and strong credit quality, Apple Bank marked its 27th consecutive year of uninterrupted profitability in 2018, with virtually no non-performing loans.
+Today, Apple Bank is a full-service institution that delivers quality products and personalized attention to customers, led by bankers who live in the areas we serve and thoroughly understand individuals’ and businesses’ needs.

 Continuing the proud heritage that began when we planted our seed in Harlem in 1863, Apple Bank remains committed to core neighborhood banking.
-We deliver the full range of banking services to individuals and businesses in greater New York through our 79 branches, online banking and commercial mortgages.
-As a “global local bank,” we also provide government-guaranteed aircraft financing and other specialty financing.
+We deliver a full range of retail banking services to individuals and businesses in greater New York through our 79 branches, as well as through online banking and other alternative channels.
+Apple is an active mortgage lender in our region, covering both the multifamily and commercial property market.
+Apple’s commercial lending activities include government-guaranteed and commercial financing for the commercial aviation sector and other specialty segments.

 We work hard to meet the financial needs of our customers and strive to improve the quality of life in our communities.
 We look forward to a future filled with opportunity, while always putting our customers’ best interests first.